SujitDevl/git-praciticing/README.md

-## practicing git commands
+## Practicing git commands

-## revising all the git commands thorougly.
+## revising all the git commands thoroughly.